sxg/ForecastIO/README.md

 let forecastIOClient = APIClient(apiKey: "YOUR_API_KEY_HERE")
 ```

-You can choose units that you want Forecast responds with
+You can choose units that you want `Forecast` responses with:

 ```swift
 ...